CircuitSetup/Split-Single-Phase-Energy-Meter/Software/examples/README.md

 ### ATM90E32 Libraries ###
 - **[CircuitPython](https://github.com/BitKnitting/CircuitSetup_CircuitPython)** - The ATM90E32 library converted to work with Adafruit's CircuitPython.
 Created by BitKnitting
 - **[MicroPython](https://github.com/BitKnitting/CircuitSetup_micropython)** - The ATM90E32 library converted to work with MicroPython.
 Created by BitKnitting
 - **[ESPHome](https://github.com/esphome/esphome/tree/dev/esphome/components/atm90e32)** - direct integration for ESPHome, which allows you to more easily import energy data directly into home automation systems like Home Assistant.
 Created by thompsa.
+[Some more details on setting up the meter with ESPHome](https://github.com/digiblur/digiNRG_ESPHome), complete with example configs, by digiblur